 The District’s drought management program is based on the drought trigger methodology that was adopted and implemented in February of 2006.
-Upon drought declaration by the Board, each District permittee is required to implement the measures of their adopted UDCPs (see below) to obtain the mandatory pumpage reductions.
+Upon drought declaration by the Board, each District permittee is required to implement the measures of their adopted User Drought Contingency Plans to obtain the mandatory pumpage reductions.
 Pumpage reductions are determined by the permit type and the prevailing drought stage as outlined in the following table.
+If a Permittee excessively and repeatedly violates the pumping curtailments, enforcement procedures can be implemented by the District and penalties may be assessed in accordance with the District’s Enforcement Plan.

 Drought Pumping Analysis Reports